Total Recordable Injury Frequency Rate (TRIFR) Calculation

 Step by step on calculating the TRIFR

-When it comes to workplace safety, understanding the Total Recordable Injury Frequency Rate (TRIFR) is crucial for any organization aiming to maintain a safe environment.
-The TRIFR is a metric that helps businesses measure how often workplace injuries occur within a certain time frame, typically over one million hours worked.
-This figure gives companies valuable insight into their safety performance and areas that need improvement.
+The TRIFR figure gives companies valuable insight into their safety performance and areas that need improvement.
 But how exactly do you go about calculating this important figure?
 Let's break it down step by step.

-The following acts as a guide for a common approach but it's best to ensure you factor in region specific requirements as needed in case your country or region has specific variations in reporting requirements, definitions of recordable injuries or other factors to consider as part of the calculation.
+The following acts as a guide for a common approach, but it's best to ensure you factor in region specific requirements as needed, this could be variations in reporting requirements, definitions of recordable injuries or other factors to consider as part of the calculation.

 Total Recordable Injuries (TRI) = F + LTI + MTI + RWI

 Multiply the total recordable injuries by 1,000,000 (based on a 40-hour work week).
-Divide the result from Step 3 by the total employee hours worked.
+Divide the results from Step 3 by the total employee hours worked.

 Suppose a company had the following during a year: